Cinnamon Ginger Kratom Tea

 - Fresh ginger root or ground ginger to taste

 - Sweetener of your choice (such as honey, sugar, or Stevia) to taste

 - Add your tea bags to about water and simmer (not boil) for 15 to 20 minutes

 - Let the drink simmer for at least another 10 to 15 minutes or until the original volume has reduced by about 50%

 Top Tree Tips:

 I tried this recipe today because it’s a cold, cloudy day in Colorado, and I thought a warm, fall drink would be the perfect pick-me-up!
 I’ll start by saying I don’t love earthy or bitter tastes, so I’m all about a recipe that masks kratom’s natural flavor.
 This Cinnamon Ginger Kratom Tea recipe DEFINITELY does that.
-Plus you get the added health benefits of cinnamon (loaded with antioxidants, reduces inflammation) and ginger (improves digestion, relieves nausea).
+Plus you get the added health benefits of cinnamon and ginger (improves digestion, relieves nausea).